rtorrero/trento/docs/scope.md

 the functionality of each view.

 # Goal
->Provide simple to use front end for all SAP relevant OS related tasks for SAP
+>Provide simple to use front end for all relevant OS related tasks for SAP
 >workloads

 This means that `trento` focuses on the OS-related tasks without stepping into